simon-staal/Odyssey_C_Compiler/admin/log.md

 *Update_2:*
 Added `IfElse` class in AST for representing if-then-else statements, and updated the parser to use this new class.
 Added working tests to the list.
 Important to note that 'boolean' literals are currently being evaluated as integer literals, but this is probably how we are going to have literals be interpreted anyways since the spec doesn't mention `bool` data types.
 Also worth looking for tests with more complicated expressions in the condition field.

+**15/03/2021:**
+Making the rest of the ast files for operators proved to be kinda tedious so I made a script 'add_and_make_file_ast.sh' which is pretty easy to understand from looking at it.
+It builds off Simon's last 'add_ast.sh' script and can be used for files which are very similar but differ by a word or so.
+Can change the file template later as well.
+In terms of ast files I will finish adding and verifying that they function in the simple test case 'return x(op)y;'.